Brain Dead 13: Reception

-The Sega Saturn version did not fare much better.
-GameRevolution's The Terror commended the animated graphics, smooth action, sound design and improvements over earlier versions of the game.
-GameSpot's Hugh Sterbakov stated it "makes no improvement in a decade-old genre that never managed to bring its interactive excitement up to the level of its visuals".
+GameRevolution's The Terror commended the animated graphics, smooth action, and extensive high quality voice acting.
+GameSpot's Hugh Sterbakov stated it "makes no improvement in a decade-old genre that never managed to bring its interactive excitement up to the level of its visuals."
 Electronic Gaming Monthly's review team razed the Saturn version for its low quality FMV, which they found compared extremely poorly to both the 3DO version of the game and to FMV in other Saturn games.
 Shawn Smith pointed out that the video is the main reason people play quick-time event FMV games, making the poor quality a fatal flaw.
 Some of the team also complained that the game itself is simply mindless trial-and-error.
-GamePros Doctor Devon similarly said that "the trial and error required to figure out button combinations is far too laborious for the mild comedic payoff that results".
-He also noted the poor video compression of the Saturn version, which he scored a 1 out of 5 in both control and fun factor, and a 2.5 in graphics and sound.
+GamePro similarly said that "the trial and error required to figure out button combinations is far too laborious for the mild comedic payoff that results."
+They also noted the poor video compression of the Saturn version, which they scored a 1 out of 5 in both control and fun factor, and a 2.5 in graphics and sound.

+The game's producer, David Foster, speculated on the reasons for the negative response to the game: "The games being released for PC and console were fully interactive 3D experiences and we were attempting to release a game that didn't fit that mold.
+It also didn't help that the game's quick time events were so tough and heavily branched that it was challenging as an interactive experience."